nunomazer/helpers/README.md

 de, da, do, o, a, os .. etc.

-#### toSearch
+#### transliterate

-Function that simplify the String transliterating accents and removing extra spaces
+Function that simplify the String transliterating accents.

+Depends on 'php-intl' extension